 USB Responsibility

-If you’re looking for more safety practice on the Internet of Things or interested in evaluating the safety of your network, here are additional resources.
+If you’re looking for more safety practice on the Internet of Things or are interested in evaluating the safety of your network, here are additional resources.